nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.2.3 Deleting an ingredient : `deleteF` <a id="delete-ingredient"></a>
 Contributed by: Olivia

-Deletes the specified ingredient from the Fridge.
+<br> Deletes the specified ingredient from the Fridge.

 <br>  The image below is what Wishful Shrinking looks like after you have deleted an ingredient from the Fridge. <br><br>
 <img src="images/feature/ingredient/DeleteIngredientImage.png" width="550" height="300">